-A new Bank Rating model is in use since May 2021.
-It is placed on an empirical-statistical foundation and uses external ratings as a modelling target.
+A new Bank Rating model is placed on an empirical-statistical foundation and uses external ratings as a modelling target.

 The Bank Rating combines quantitative (i.e. financial ratios reflecting profitability, liquidity, asset quality or size), qualitative (i.e. soft facts) and country-specific (i.e. related to the banking environment in the customer's home country) criteria to arrive at a rank ordering.